Last updated on March 8th, 2023

 The cyclical nature of revolving credit can make the benefits of paying off your credit card balance short-lived.
-Running a large monthly balance every now again will raise your credit utilization, causing your credit score to drop just as quickly as it rose.
+Running a large monthly balance every now and again will raise your credit utilization, causing your credit score to drop just as quickly as it rose.
 While a constantly fluctuating credit score won’t cause long-term damage to your credit score, the act of paying off your credit card balance alone won’t provide long-term gains.

 Student Loans are Actually Helping Your Credit Score

-Believe it or not, but your student loans are actually a good thing.
+Believe it or not, your student loans are actually a good thing.
 While they may not be included in the credit utilization ratio, each loan is a separate account that can contribute towards:

 - The total number of your accounts